musiKk/JMDS.blog/README.md

 | `header` | links to templates are rendered here |
 | `content` | templates are rendered here |

-The templates have no restriction except
+The index has no restrictions except

-* they need an element with ID `content`; it will contain the content
+* it needs an element with ID `content`; it will contain the content
-* the `index.html` has to load the `js/blog.js` script, duh
+* it has to load the `js/blog.js` script, duh

 There is also a `css/blog.css` but I don't know CSS so it currently looks like shit. 🤷‍♂️